DanielSchuette/expr_parser/README.md

 1. allow for variable assignment and re-use of those variables (`$var` syntax), using a stack machine
 1. FIXME: `$ls src/*.rs | xargs grep -ni 'FIXME'`

+## Known Bugs
+At this point in development, the parser is (unfortunately) quite buggy.
+It works with simple expressions, but it parses with right-associativity when `>= 1` token of the same level of precendence appear on the same line.
+This bug will be fixed soon, though (with a complete rewrite of a top-down, recursive descent parser).

 ## License
 The code in this repository is MIT-licensed (see [LICENSE.md](./LICENSE.md)).